This post was last updated on August 6th, 2019

 - $38,875 per year for an OTR driver

-In fact, C.R. offers the second-highest pay in this group of carriers, although there are likely other carriers that offer even better pay than Swift and C.R.
+In fact, C.R. offers the highest pay in this group of carriers, and although there are likely other carriers that offer even better pay than C.R. does, they size and history are make them a strong contender for those seeking secure, long term employment opportunities.

 While some other carriers may offer slightly higher pay, C.R. does offer the advantage of being a family-owned company that maintains that family-feel long after you’ve become a member of the team.